wolforest/clean-rocketmq/docs/cn/future/software-and-ai.md

 At most time, we don't know what we are building, which problem we are solving. <br />
 But we have not choice, we can't stop, we need make another decision.

-Bingo, Making decision is the hardest part.
+Bingo, Making decisions is the hardest part.
 * Choose a name is a decision.
 * Choose a language is a decision.
 * Choose a framework is a decision.